sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Alone beneath the tree, Ram pressed his palm to the bark.
 The ridges matched the lines on his palm.
 Somewhere, Luv practiced with a steel blade now.
 The clang of metal carried further than wood ever had.

 Ram's fingers dug into his ribs.

 The house was full.
 He was alone.

 ## The Great Hall

+Torches spat in the courtyard.
+Raavani’s envoys bowed.
+The leader’s gold tooth flashed.

+“Bharath’s crimes demand blood,” he said.

+Ram stood still.
+“I know Kumbhini.
+I know Bharath.
+I know what she wants, and what he stands for.”

+The envoy’s smile died.
+“You call our princess a whore?”

+Ram’s jaw set.
+“I call a fig a fig.” His hand pressed his chest.
+The pain was sharp, new.

-The oil lamps guttered.
-Shadows licked the walls like tongues.
-Ram's knuckles whitened against the pillar.
-The carvings bit into his palm—lotuses swallowing their own stems.
+Oil lamps guttered.
+Shadows crawled the walls.
+Ram gripped the pillar.
+The carvings bit his palm.

-Raavani's throne gleamed dull as an old knife.
-She leaned forward, her breath sour with betel nut.
-"Truth is what survives," she said.
-Her gold collar pressed into her neck like a noose.
+Raavani leaned forward.
+Her throne was dull, her breath sour.
+“Truth is what survives,” she said.
+Her gold collar choked her neck.

-Ram's ribs creaked.
-The pain was a living thing now, curled behind his breastbone.
-"Lies make poor foundations."
+Ram’s ribs ached.
+“Lies make poor foundations.”

 Kumbhini toyed with her hairpin.
 The point glinted.
-"Says the man whose house crumbles."
+“Says the man whose house is falling.”

 Surpanakha’s eyes flicked to Kausalya’s portrait—the artist had captured the vein bulging at her temple, a frozen echo of worry long passed.
 "Your son spits at your brother's shadow," she said.
-"Your wife laughs behind her hand.
-What truth sustains you?"
+"Your wife laughs behind her hand. .
+What truth do you have left?"

-The garland over Ram's head shed petals.
-One stuck to his sweat-slick neck.
-Ram’s vision blurred at the edges, the weight of the garland heavy on his neck, petals falling like silent accusations
+The garland over Ram’s head dropped petals.
+One clung to his neck.
+His vision blurred.
+The weight pressed down.
+Petals fell, silent and cold.

+He had tried to be king, son, brother, husband.
+Now, he was none of them.

 ## The Collapse

-Raavani's smile widened.
-"Hearts break quietly."
-She touched her own chest, where no pulse showed.
-"Your father's did.
-Your mother's did."
+Raavani’s smile was thin.
+“Hearts break quietly,” she said.
+She touched her chest.
+There was no pulse.
+“Your father’s did.
+Your mother’s did.”

-Ram’s vision darkened at the edges.
-The pillar groaned beneath his weight.
-Luv’s laughter echoed—wild and clear.
-The boy’s new sword gleamed as he tested its edge against his thumb, sharp as Surpanakha’s words.
-Kausalya’s cool hands pressed to his fevered brow.
-Shadows flickered at the edge of his mind—faint, distant, but never gone.
+Ram’s vision narrowed.
+The pillar groaned under his hand.
+Luv’s laughter rang out, bright and far.
+The boy’s sword flashed, sharp as Surpanakha’s tongue.
+Kausalya’s cool hand pressed his brow.
+Lakshman’s face flickered in the shadows—stern, hurt, his warning unspoken but heavy.
+Shadows flickered at the edge of his mind.

 "Still you stand," Kumbhini mocked.
 "Like a tree refusing to—"

-Ram fell.
+Ram’s knees buckled.
 The garland snapped.
-Marigold petals snowed down, catching in Raavani's hair like fireflies.
+Marigold petals fell, slow and bright, catching in Raavani’s hair.

 Surpanakha’s wail came late.
 Her fingers brushed her lips—a reflex, not grief.
-She did not weep.
+She did not cry.

 Raavani plucked a petal from her sleeve.
-She crushed it between thumb and forefinger, staining her skin orange.
+She crushed it, staining her skin orange.

 A breath, fragile and fading, escaped Ram’s lips.“I chose wrong.”